 Jerome Scheltens is an expert in citizen participation with over 20 years of experience in project management, training and research in the fields of governance, democracy assistance, international relations and development cooperation.
 “Citizen participation is an increasing demand around the globe.
 But standard practices are few.
 The essence of successfully managing citizen participation is ‘political sensitivity’.
 And in turn, that comes down to not promising more than you can deliver, both in content, services as well as in process roles.
 In other words: politics and public administration are all about expectation management.”

 The course fee is € 3.150,-.
-This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
-Roundtrip travel to The Hague and accommodation are not included.
+This includes all training-related costs.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.